Luxisapex/course-companion/features.md

 ##Fixes
-Create a class that SearchableCourse and UserCourse can inherit from
+Create a class that SearchableCourse and UserCourse can inherit from Make educations more dynamic
+Make users only store _id of courses and educations Make inputField way smaller, split up components

 ## Functionality
 * hide courses from search if they are already in users collection